skvamme/pico_atlast/README.md

 Type project name atlast and place it in the pico directory.
 Check all Library Options.
 Check "console over usb" and uncheck "console over UART".
 Press OK.

 Clone this pico_atlast git repository in your home directory and copy the files to the atlast directory in ~/pico The reason I do it this way is that I don't want a git repository in the toolchain.
+Before copying, rename my CMakeLists.txt to something else and use it as a reference.
 <pre>
 git clone https://github.com/skvamme/pico_atlast
 cd pico_atlast
 cp *.* ~/pico/atlast
 </pre>

 Go to ~/pico/atlast and open the file CMakeLists.txt and add a line to the list of User requested libraries down at the end of the file.
 Put it right after hardware_spi.
 These two are actually needed, comment out the other ones if you like.
+Add a line to run ATLAST in RAM.
 Add a last line to the file, make the C-function malloc return 0 if out of memory for the forth word memstat to work.
 <pre>hardware_spi
 hardware_adc
+# Run in RAM
+pico_set_binary_type(atlast copy_to_ram)
 # Last line, make malloc return 0 on out of memory
 target_compile_definitions(atlast PRIVATE PICO_MALLOC_PANIC=0)
 </pre>